OUJI-CR 10-13D

 [For a Second Offense]

-If you find the defendant guilty of driving under the influence of alcohol/(an intoxicating substance) after a previous conviction of driving under the influence of alcohol/(an intoxicating substance), you shall then determine the proper punishment.
+If you find beyond a reasonable doubt that the defendant committed the crime of driving under the influence of alcohol/(an intoxicating substance) after a previous conviction of driving under the influence of alcohol/(an intoxicating substance), you shall return a verdict of guilty by marking the Verdict Form appropriately.

-1. Following all the recommendations made in the assessment and evaluation for treatment at the defendant's expense; or
+1. Following all the recommendations made in the assessment and evaluation for treatment at the defendant's expense; and/or

-2. Placement in the custody of the Department of Corrections for not less than one year nor more than five years, and a fine of not more than Two Thousand Five Hundred Dollars; or
+2. Imprisonment in the custody of the Department of Corrections for not more than seven years, and a fine of not more than Two Thousand Five Hundred Dollars;

-If the recommendations made in the assessment and evaluation for treatment do not include residential or inpatient treatment for a period of not less than five days, the defendant shall serve a term of imprisonment of at least five days.
+If the recommendations made in the assessment and evaluation for treatment do not include residential or inpatient treatment for a period of at least five days, the defendant shall serve a term of imprisonment of at least five days.

 OR